XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 This is the part that you change to do whatever you want the script to do.

-The example code looks up a Ripple account by its address.
+The example code looks up an XRP Ledger account by its address.
 Try running the code with different addresses to see different results.

 The `console.log()` function is built into both Node.js and web browsers, and writes out to the console.
 This example includes lots of console output to make it easier to understand what the code is doing.